 Litchfield Hall (LH)

 A coed building full of life and activity, Litchfield Hall is an active, program-filled residence hall that houses first-year students.
 It also is home to the university’s Health Service office.
-Litchfield Hall is scheduled to undergo like-new renovation work and shall be offline May 2016 through August 2017.
-However, the WCSU Health Service will remain open while the residence hall is undergoing renovations.
+Litchfield Hall has just completed a like-new major renovation to its interior and exterior, including its open square courtyard.